18F/kubernetes-broker/custom_images/redis-3.2/README.md

 # Redis 3.2 Custom Images

-This directory contains the three custom images used to deploy the Redis 3x-HA plan.
+This directory contains the three custom images used to deploy the `redis32` service `standard-ha` plan.
 The following Docker images make use of the following repositories.

 - https://github.com/18f/dig-a
 - https://github.com/18f/dig-srv